daormar/debasher/doc/design_doc_resident.md

     channels and the trigger ports of a `Supervisor`, which are fifos like any
     other: the engine takes the ports of every process from its options and their tags (see "Ports from the engine");
+  - launcher nodes (see "`ProgramLauncher`: batch runs from a node"): their general program, their runs root, and their batch runs, shown from their run directories;
   - array processes, whose tasks are nodes of their own (see "Array processes" in Extensions), and fan-outs and fan-ins sized from the command line (see "Fan-out and fan-in sized from the command line" in Extensions): the loops